TanviSingh007/PREVENTING-ROAD-ACCIDENTS-BY-LAW-ENFORCEMENT/README.md

 ##  3) SEAT BELT DETECTION
 ##  4) RECOGNIZE THE DRIVER , AND HENCE DETECT IF HE/SHE IS HAVING DRIVING LICENCE OR NOT (I.E THEY ARE REGITERED DRIVERS OR NOT )

-## it is made using PYTHON , HTML , AND THE FRAMEWORK USED IS FLASK
+### it is made using PYTHON , HTML , AND THE FRAMEWORK USED IS FLASK

-### any violation in road safety rules
+### ANY violation in road safety rules
     >if road safety rules are compromised and camera has detected it , then the screenshots of doing that activity gets recorded so , if found yawning , sleeping , unauthorized driver , then the screen shot will be taken and you will get recorded doing that illegal activity.
 ### dataset folder